ReemZohar/MeMail/README.md

 #  Gmail-like REST API – Assignment 3

 ## System Overview
-This project implements a modular, RESTful backend in Node.js and Express that simulates a Gmail-like interface.
+This project implements a modular, `RESTful` backend in `Node.js` and `Express` that simulates a Gmail-like interface.
 It integrates with a C++ server from Assignment 2 using TCP sockets for real-time blacklist validation.

 The project is built using the MVC architecture and exposes a full-featured API for managing users, authentication, emails, labels, and blacklist entries.
+The project

 > **Notes:**
 > 1. The C++ server must be compiled and executed independently, using the specifications from Assignment 2.
 The Node.js server opens a TCP socket connection to it and expects it to support commands like POST <url>, GET <url>, and DELETE <url>.
 Both components are running and configured to the same port.